 - Since MongoDB is a schema-less database, so there is no hassle of schema migration.

-- Since it is a document-oriented language, document queries are used, which plays a vital role to support dynamic queries.
+- Since it is a document-oriented language, document queries are used, which plays a vital role in supporting dynamic queries.

 - Easily scalable.